LiskArchive/lisk-legacy-docs/start/build-blockchain-app.md

 For a full list of all config options and their default values, see the [List of configuration options](../lisk-sdk/configuration.md#list-of-configuration-options) or the file [config_devnet.json](https://github.com/LiskHQ/lisk-sdk/blob/development/sdk/src/samples/config_devnet.json) on Github.

 #### B. Register custom transaction types
-Transactions are the main way for users to add data to their blockchain.
+Transactions are the main way to add data to your blockchain.
 The most basic transaction types are part of almost all blockchains, for example a transaction type for creating new accounts on the network, or a transaction type to send tokens from one account to another.
-You can choose the appropriate transaction types for your application and its use-case.
+You can choose the appropriate transaction types for your application and its use case.

 For comparison, please view the [list of all transaction types](../lisk-protocol/transactions.md) which are implemented in the Lisk Protocol.